These pages may also be useful when identifying California gartersnakes:

 of all CA gartersnakes

-In most parts of California, several species of gartersnake inhabit the same area - including as many as four species in some areas.
-These snakes can often be identified on sight, but sometimes measuring or counting certain scales is necessary to identify a species, especially with snakes in areas where there are species that are similar in appearance, or with snakes that do not have the appearance typical of their species or subspecies.
+8 species and 14 kinds of gartersnakes are native to California.
+In most parts of the state several species of gartersnake inhabit the same area - up to four species in some areas.
+These gartersnakes can often be identified on sight by color and pattern, but sometimes counting or measuring specific scales is needed to identify a species where different species are similar in color and pattern.

-Scale counts can vary within a particular species, so counting scales will not always work.
+Scale counts can vary within a particular species, so, unfortunately, counting scales will not always work.
 (For example, T. ordinoides usually has 7 upper labials and 17 mid-body scale rows, but sometimes it has 8 upper labials and 19 mid-body scales, while the same counts are possible with T. elegans which typically has 8 upper labials and 21 mid-body scales.)
 Comparing all scales is not always helpful either.
-For example, comparing anal scales is not necessary as all species should have a single anal scale, and comparing the placement of the lateral stripe is not necessary since all California species typically have the lateral stripes on the 2nd and 3rd scale rows (except for Marcy's Checkered Gartersnake, which can be easily identified without looking at the lateral stripes.)
+For example, comparing anal scales is not necessary as all gartersnakes should have a single anal scale, and comparing the placement of the lateral stripe is not necessary since all California species typically have the lateral stripes on the 2nd and 3rd scale rows (except for Marcy's Checkered Gartersnake, which can be easily identified by color and pattern with no need to examine the lateral stripes.)

 Click on a name link for more information about a snake.